 - Spending account and savings account in one application (Smart Start).
 Designed for 11 to 15 year olds, this comes with both a spending account and a savings account in one application.
 The spending account has a debit card, while the savings account pays interest.
 Parents can view their child’s account via the mobile banking app and online banking.
 Parents need to be Bank of Scotland current account holders with Vantage to qualify.

 - Easy-access savings account.
 Meant for an adult who wants to save for the benefit of a child, this account offers a fairly good interest rate, at least until you reach the balance limit (after that, interest drops close to zero).
 “Easy-access” means you can withdraw money from the account anytime if you need it.
 It can be opened for a child aged 15 or lower.
 While you don’t need to be the parent or guardian of the child to open it, you will need their permission.

 - A junior cash ISA.
 This is a tax-free savings account that locks the money away until the child turns 18.
 The interest rate is quite competitive.
 We’ve explained how junior ISAs work on this page.

-There are two main gaps in Bank of Scotland’s range of accounts for young people: there is no current account or card for kids younger than 11 and no savings account that can be opened in the child’s name.
-For the first, you can compare some prepaid cards with lower age limits on this page.
-For the second, there are a few banks, such as NatWest, that let kids manage their own savings account.
+The main gap in Bank of Scotland’s range of accounts for young people is there is no current account or card for kids younger than 11.
+One solution is to consider a prepaid card – you can compare some prepaid cards with lower age limits on this page.

 How to open a child account with Bank of Scotland

-You can open it it branch or online, depending on the kid’s age:
+You can open the current account in branch or online, depending on the kid’s age: